A1Liu/dumboss/README.md

    [https://www.youtube.com/watch?v=KXuZi9aeGTw](https://www.youtube.com/watch?v=KXuZi9aeGTw)
 6. Microkernel with monolithic kernel manager thingy in userspace.
 7. Switch to C++ because honestly some light template use would probably help with correctness.
+Or use macros?
+Hmmm?
+Macros?
+Interesting.
 8. Maybe don't map all of phyiscal memory lmao
 9. No file-system.
 Just a k-v store, 128-bit key that maps to a set of blocks on the disk.
 10. Permissions are based on programs, not users.

+## Scrapped Ideas
-11. Integer divide-by-zero always results in a zero.
+1. Integer divide-by-zero always results in a zero.
+(THIS IS NOT POSSIBLE ON X64 FEELSBADMAN)